 Here only check Cookies and other sites and plugin data.
 (This means you want to clear this type of data only.)
 Then click on Clear browsing data

 Check your Firewall and security software: The firewall or security software you are using can block the network connection or the browser and thus creates DNS block error.
 Check the settings of your firewall and security software.
 You may need to unblock your browser and your network connection.
 Or you can try disabling your firewall or security software to see if the error is fixed.

 Flush and renew DNS

-Whenever you found browser not loading web pages, Flushing and renewing DNS is a very good way to fix These type of errors.
-This is quite easy to perform and it is very effective to fix ERR_NAME_NOT_RESOLVED on chrome browser.
+Whenever you found browser not loading web pages, Flushing and renewing DNS is a very good way to fix These types of errors.
+This is quite easy to perform and it is very effective to fix ERR_NAME_NOT_RESOLVED on the chrome browser.

 Simply open the command prompt as administrator ( type cmd on start menu search, from search results right-click on command prompt and select run as administrator ).
 Once the command prompt window appears, type in the following commands one after another and hit Enter after each line.